-It is useful to be able to point to some work experience in a customer-facing environment, such as retail or hospitality.
+It will be helpful to you if you can gain experience in a customer-facing environment, such as retail or hospitality.

 A variety of companies across all sectors employ sales executives to broaden the demand for their brand, product or service.
 It is important to choose an area that suits your interests and career aspirations.
 Typical sectors include:

 - fast moving consumer goods (FMCGs), such as food and drink, dry commodities, tobacco and alcohol

 - technical, including automotive, aerospace, IT, electronics, construction and communications

 - business, such as consulting and advice, training, software and cloud-based computing services

 - advertising, including magazine publishers, radio, television, web and text message

 - pharmaceuticals, such as medical supplies and services

 - financial, including banks and financial services providers.

 - PharmiWeb - for jobs in pharmaceutical sales